ruimo/dockerfile-nginx/README.md

 ```

 * If you want to tweak nginx and monitor configuration.
- Their configuration files reside in /etc/monit/conf.d and /etc/ssh respectively.
+ Their configuration files reside in /etc/nginx and /etc/monit/conf.d respectively.
 Modify them in your Dockefile.

 * Build your image by ```docker build```.